 Leave No Trace Canada

 The highly regarded Leave No Trace program promotes and inspires responsible outdoor recreation.
-MEC provided their initial seed funding and helped build their infrastructure.
-To strengthen their roots in Canada we continue to sponsor workshops and courses, and encourage MEC staff to become Master Educators.
-We’re delighted to see them flourish and continue to teach Canadians that even small changes in behavior have monumental impacts on the outdoors.
+MEC provided the organization’s initial seed funding and helped build their infrastructure.
+To strengthen their roots in Canada, we continue to support their core operations and encourage MEC staff to become Master Educators.
+We’re delighted to see them flourish and teach Canadians that even small changes in behavior have monumental impacts on the outdoors.

-We’ve partnered with Parks Canada to develop a national Learn to Camp initiative.
-It aims to instill confidence in participants, so they can camp on their own and discover the joy in camping and in connecting to outdoor experiences at Parks Canada’s places.
+Parks Canada and MEC work together to provide a national Learn to Camp initiative.
+Learn to Camp aims to instill confidence in participants through sharing skills and resources, so they can camp on their own and discover the joy of camping and connecting to outdoor experiences at Parks Canada’s places.